fernandohackbart/ansible-k8s-centos/README.md

  --network=bridge:dcos-br0,model=virtio,mac=52:54:00:e2:87:66
 ```

-## After theinstallation of the Linux boxes the same are shutdown, should start them
+## After the installation of the Linux boxes the same are shutdown, should start them
 ```
 virsh start k8s-master1
 virsh start k8s-node1